Cathy Newman: John Smyth QC abuse investigation

+In March 2025, at the Royal Television Society Journalism Awards, Newman won Network Interview of the Year and Network Television Journalist of the Year.

 Personal life

-Newman married writer John O'Connell, whom she met at university, in 2001.
-The couple live in London with their two daughters.
+In 2001 Newman married writer John O'Connell, whom she met at Oxford University.
+The couple live in Herne Hill, south-east London and have two daughters.
 Newman has written about having a miscarriage, and about deciding to have an abortion, after discovering 13 weeks into her pregnancy that the foetus had a rare condition with a high mortality rate.